-The 2025 Community Awards
+The 2026 Community Awards

 It is that time of year when we ask for nominations for the Annual

 Youth Community Award: recognising a young person or group of young people aged 18 or under, who have made a positive contribution to the local community.
+Nominations would be for exceptional young people who have helped others or shown outstanding commitment in improving our community.

 All nominees must reside or work within the Parish of Welton.

-The closing date for nominations is the 30th April 2025, so if you know of anyone, who deserves recognition for the unpaid or voluntary work they do for the benefit of our community, please put their names forward.
+The closing date for nominations is the 20th April 2026, so if you know of anyone, who deserves recognition for the unpaid or voluntary work they do for the benefit of our community, please put their names forward.
 Just drop a line into the Parish Office at 7 Lincoln Road (next to the Paper Shop) or e-mail (clerk@welton-by-lincoln-pc.gov.uk).
 The awards will be presented at the Annual Parish Meeting in May.

 Cllr Mrs Marlene Chapman